Engineering My Portfolio

 I deliberately skipped Figma for this project.
 I only opened it to check a few colors.
 I wanted to see if I could control the full design through code alone.
 That forced me to think in CSS and layout primitives instead of pixel pushes, and to validate decisions by running the result.

-• Cursor: Primary development environment
+• Cursor: Primary coding environment for front-end implementation

-• OpenCode: Debugging, reasoning, problem-solving, and deployment
+• OpenCode: Debugging, refactoring, and deployment support

 The key realization: AI only produces high-quality output when the structure behind it is clear.